OpenFAST/openfast/docs/source/test.rst

 Configuring the automated test
 ------------------------------
-The most critical step in configuring the automated test is getting the input files and "gold standards".
+A critical step in configuring the automated test is getting the input files and "gold standards".
 These are brought into OpenFAST through the git submodule ``r-test`` and can be initialized with ``git submodule update --init --recursive`` or updated with ``git submodule update``.

+If the test will be executed without building OpenFAST, set the ``OPENFAST_EXECUTABLE`` CMake variable to the executable to test.
+CMake variables can be configured in the CMake GUI or in the command line interface with the command ``ccmake ../reg_tests``.

 Running the automated test
 --------------------------
-The automated regression test uses CTest and can be executed in three ways:

-- ``make test``

-  Requires OpenFAST to have been built with ``make``.
-Specifically, it is assumed that a binary executable exists at ``openfast/build/glue-codes/fast/openfast``.
-  This method creates a subdirectory in the CMake build directory called ``reg_tests`` which contains the inputs to run the test cases and the locally generated outputs.

-- ``executeFullRegressionTest.py``

-  Runs CTest independently of CMake using a steering script at ``openfast/ctest/steer.cmake``.
-  This method requires the user to specify an OpenFAST executable in the Python program call.
-  A build directory is created at ``openfast/ctest-build`` which contains the inputs to run the test cases and the locally generated outputs.

-- Calling CTest directly

-  The CTest steering script can be executed directly, but this is not recommended as CMake and the Python program perform additional configuration checks before executing.
+The automated regression test runs CTest and can be executed by running the command ``make test`` from the build directory.
+If the entire OpenFAST package is to be built, CMake will configure CTest to find the new binary at ``openfast/build/glue-codes/fast/openfast``.
+However, if the intention is to build only the test suite, the OpenFAST binary should be specified in the CMake configuration under the ``OPENFAST_EXECUTABLE`` flag.

 Test procedure from scratch
 ---------------------------
-- ``make test`` method
+- Building all of OpenFAST

 ::